Paraguay: Election of Fernando Lugo

 For the 2008 general elections, the Colorado Party was favored in polls.
 Their candidate was Minister of Education Blanca Ovelar, the first woman to be nominated as a candidate for a major party in Paraguayan history.
 After sixty years of Colorado rule, voters chose Fernando Lugo, a former Roman Catholic Bishop and not a professional politician in civil government, and a member of the Authentic Radical Liberal Party, Paraguay's largest opposition party.
 Lugo was an adherent of liberation theology.
 Lugo achieved a historic victory in Paraguay's presidential election, defeating the ruling party candidate, and ending 61 years of conservative rule.
 Lugo won with nearly 41% of the vote, compared to almost 31% for Blanca Ovelar of the Colorado party.
 Outgoing President Nicanor Duarte Frutos hailed the moment as the first time in the history of the nation that a government had transferred power to opposition forces in a constitutional and peaceful fashion.

 Lugo was sworn in on 15 August 2008.
 The Lugo administration set its two major priorities as the reduction of corruption and economic inequality.

 Political instability following Lugo's election and disputes within his cabinet encouraged some renewal of popular support for the Colorado Party.
 Reports suggested that the businessman Horacio Cartes became the new political figure amid disputes.
 Despite the US Drug Enforcement Administration's strong accusations against Cartes related to drug trafficking, he continued to amass followers in the political arena.

 On 14 January 2011, the Colorado Party convention nominated Horacio Cartes as the presidential candidate for the party.
 However, the party's constitution did not allow it.

 On 21 June 2012, impeachment proceedings against President Lugo began in the country's lower house, which was controlled by his opponents.
 Lugo was given less than twenty-four hours to prepare for the proceedings and only two hours in which to mount a defense.
 Impeachment was quickly approved and the resulting trial in Paraguay's Senate, also controlled by the opposition, ended with the removal of Lugo from office and Vice President Federico Franco assuming the duties of president.
 Lugo's rivals blamed him for the deaths of 17 people – eight police officers and nine farmers – in armed clashes after police were ambushed by armed peasants when enforcing an eviction order against rural trespassers.

+On 14 May 2011, Paraguay celebrated its bicentenary on the 200th anniversary of independence from the Spanish Empire as a sovereign state.

 Lugo's supporters gathered outside Congress to protest the decision as a "politically motivated coup d'état".
 Lugo's removal from office on 22 June 2012 is considered by UNASUR and other neighboring countries, especially those currently governed by leftist leaders, as a coup d'état.
 However, the Organization of American States, which sent a mission to Paraguay to gather information, concluded that the impeachment process was not a coup d'état, as it had been carried out in accordance with the Constitution of Paraguay.